 Two were affected by severe storms in Texas last February, one in Japan caught fire in April, while summer droughts slowed production at another in Taiwan.

 With the Semiconductor Industry Association claiming it takes six-months (and significant investment) to bring new facilities online, and the war in Ukraine affecting the supply of neon gas and palladium used during semiconductor production, these issues aren’t going away any time soon.

 How is the semiconductor shortage affecting fleets?

-Semiconductors are a component within a component, so it has taken a few months for the impact to come to light.
-At best it has meant dropping optional extras off price lists, at worst manufacturers have been closing factories to avoid ending up with lots full of unfinished cars.
-Estimates vary, but IHS Markit says that seven million fewer vehicles were built during the first three quarters of 2021.
+Semiconductors are a component within a component, so it’s taken a few months for the impact to come to light.
+At best it’s meant dropping optional extras off price lists, at worst manufacturers have been closing factories to avoid ending up with lots full of unfinished cars.

 Fleets, which rely on scheduled vehicle replacements, are facing some real headaches as a result, including: